-Instead of speaking to every point of your question, I’m going to focus in on one thing you said: “I have been starting to get worried because I feel like I have so little time to make my career choice.”
+Instead of speaking to every point of your question, I’m going to focus on one thing you said: “I have been starting to get worried because I feel like I have so little time to make my career choice.”
 I’m going to disagree with you.
 Yes, you have to choose a college major in the next few years, but you may change it (lots of students do), and it might take you a while (even years!) to figure out exactly which avenue you want to pursue.
 Or you might pursue something for a while and then switch to something else later.
 Guess what?
 That’s completely okay.

 You’re going to change some when you go to college.
-Chances are, your interests and what you value most might be somewhat reshaped too.
+Chances are your interests and what you value most might be somewhat reshaped too.
 You may find that you value job stability, or you may find that you really want to pursue something you love and take a pay hit for a while (but you may not have to take a pay hit either, it’s hard to say!).

 Now, you sound like a thoughtful, disciplined, and organized person.
 Clearly you have spent time researching and pondering the pros and cons of your options.
 That’s really great, and I am glad you are so thoughtful.
 But I want to submit one main thought to you: No matter what, you don’t know exactly what is going to happen.
 And that’s okay.
 You don’t have to!

 So what should you do?
 Move ahead, keep working hard, press into some different things, and don’t worry quite so much.
 As reassuring as it might feel it would be to be able to know exactly how to proceed, you cannot plan your life to the point where everything is perfect.
 You simply can’t.
-So why not see the next few years as an adventure to step into with courage and joy, rather than a fearful contest where you have to choose the exact right door to walk through?
+So why not see the next few years as an adventure to step into with courage and joy, rather than a fearful contest where you have to choose the exact right door to a walkthrough?

 I hope this encourages you–you sound very talented and versatile to me, and so I don’t want you to feel too anxious about the future.
 I’m guessing that you will eventually find your way, and I wish you full enjoyment of the process.

 I am fresh out of high school with a 3.0 GPA and have always wanted to be an online proofreader, but it’s extremely hard to find anyone legit to talk to about it.
 Every admissions counselor I’ve talked to has given me generalized answers because they don’t know what classes I need and are too embarrassed to admit it, so we constantly circle the issue and they try to get me into some completely different program that is of no interest to me.
-PLEASE, if there are any solutions in sight, let me know.
+PLEASE, if there are any solutions, please let me know.
 I’ve mostly come to the conclusion that I need a bachelor’s, followed by master’s, in English Literature and to hope for the best: I’m not willing to throw away that much money on a prayer!
 Thanks for your time!

 I know what you mean, there’s definitely a huge need for online grammatical correctness, isn’t there?
 The truth is, online proofreading is still a new kind of work–usually related to print editing, or graphic design, or web development…or web editing…or just being the random intern at a company who is pegged to find all the errors on the company website!